- Sustainability Initiatives

 Imagine A Day Without Water

-2020 Imagine a Day without Water Art Contest Important Updates
+2022 Imagine a Day without Water Art Contest Winners!

 Could you go a day without water?
 No water to drink or use to make food.
 No water to shower, flush the toilet, or brush your teeth.
 Firefighters couldn’t put out fires, pools would be closed, and farmers couldn’t water their crops.

-We are excited to announce that the City of Charlottesville, Albemarle County Service Authority, and Rivanna Water & Sewer Authority are holding their 6th annual Imagine a Day without Water Art Contest.
+We are excited to announce that the City of Charlottesville, Albemarle County Service Authority, and Rivanna Water & Sewer Authority are holding their 8th annual Imagine a Day without Water Art Contest.
 Each year, we ask youth to show us why we must value and save water in our community.
-This year’s contest has been modified to allow for more flexibility as our community has to adapt to life during COVID-19.
-Our goal is to provide the youth in our community with an opportunity for them to illustrate the importance of water.
+This year’s art contest continues to allow for flexibility to ensure our entire community can participate in our contest and provide an opportunity for the youth in our community to learn and illustrate the importance of water.

-We are excited to see the youth’s creativity and what water means to them!
+We are excited to see the youth’s creativity and why or how they value water!